Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Materials and methods

-As shown in pseudocode for the hierarchical annealing process in Algorithm \ref{algo:HAnnealing}, we have used a common recursive approach to divide and conquer types of algorithms.
-First, for each network, we computed a generalized modularity matrix (lines 3-4) and built the appropriate QUBO (line 5).
-Next, we sampled results from the quantum annealing process for that QUBO (line 6).
-Unless stated otherwise in the manuscript, to indicate optimal binary community division we chose the best result from $100$ different samples (i.e. {\tt numreads} parameter of the {\tt Advantage\_system5.4} version of a D-Wave sampler).
-Next, we recursively called the same procedure for both returned subcommunities unless one of them is empty (lines 7-9).
-Otherwise, we returned the non-empty part of the division (lines 10-13).
+As shown in the pseudocode for the Hierarchical annealing process in Algorithm \ref{algo:HAnnealing}, we have used a common recursive approach to divide and conquer types of algorithms.
+First, for each network, we computed a generalized modularity matrix (lines 20-21) and built the appropriate QUBO (line 22) and loaded the corresponding clique embedding from the cache (line 23).
+Next, we sampled results from the quantum annealing process for that QUBO (line 24-26).
+In the {\tt Advantage\_system5.4} version of a D-Wave sampler, we chose the best result from $100$ different samples (i.e., \texttt{num\_reads}=100).
+The \texttt{annealing\_time} was set to $20.00 \pm 0.01 \ \mu s$, and the rest of the parameters were also left to their respective default values.
+Next, we recursively called the same procedure for both returned subcommunities unless one of them was empty (lines 27-34).